 The 4 Defensive Stances

-- Superreasonables are uncomfortable with all emotions so they detach from reality to feel safe.
-They use words like “I tried to tell you”, or “according to so-in-s.” to distance themselves from feelings.
+- Superreasonables : are uncomfortable with all emotions so they detach from reality to feel safe.
+They use words like “I tried to tell you”, or “according to so-in-so” to distance themselves from feelings.
 This defense can lead to feeling misunderstood since the messages are often ignored by others.

-- Blamers choose to make others feel guilty (finger pointing) instead of asking to be loved when they feel unsafe.
+- Blamers : choose to make others feel guilty (finger pointing) instead of asking to be loved when they feel unsafe.
 They use words like “you should have” or “if you would try harder, then I wouldn’t have to…”.
-This defense can lead to a lot of resentment and unmet needs due to high levels of anger due to unmet emotional needs.
+This defense can lead to a lot of resentment and high levels of anger due to unmet emotional needs.